feliupe/hfchallenge/README.md

 and getting transformed through Getters.

-Note1: I've created `state.infiniteScrollData` to hold the infinite scroll data but later on I realised that would be better - more organized - to have a getters for each resource like I describe on `store.js` line 125.
+Note1: I've created `state.infiniteScrollData` to hold the infinite scroll data but later on I realized that would be better (more organized) to have getters for each resource, like I describe on `store.js` line 125.

-Going beyond organization, I think the less duplicated the data is, the easier is to manage updates of the same resource (user, phost, photo) across the application.
+Going beyond organization, I think the less duplicated the data is, the easier is to manage updates of the same resource (user, posts, photos) across the application.

 Note2: I would also split the store into multiple modules, like 'posts', with